How To Get Tickets To The Louvre

 The interesting architecture at the Louvre deserves to be admired

-Way N. 4: Get the Paris Pass
+Get the Paris Pass

-The Paris Pass is a great way to get tickets to the Louvre – and to many other museums in Paris.
 Once you get the pass, you will have to make separate reservations for each and every attraction you intend to visit.
 This is where you have to book your time slot for the Louvre if you have a Paris Pass.

 The price of the pass varies depending on its duration.
 The most convenient one starts at €65.

-You can get your Paris Pass on GetYourGuide – keep in mind this Paris Pass does not include access to the Eiffel Tower.
+You can also get your Paris Pass on GetYourGuide – keep in mind this Paris Pass does not include access to the Eiffel Tower.

 A cruise on the Seine River will afford you some of the best views of Paris, and it can be combined with one or more Paris attractions, including the Louvre.
-Cruises generally last one hour and include an audio-guide, but if you want an audio-guide for the Louvre Museum that will be an add on.

 You will first visit the Louvre and then hop on the boat for memorable views of the Eiffel Tower, Pont Alexandre and Notre Dame.
-I have found two options which are both great.

 Louvre reserved access and one hour cruise – You can access the Louvre as early as 9:00 am and enjoy the Seine river cruise within 6 months of purchase – or, quite simply, at the end of the day.
+It’s perfect if you are spending a long time in the city

 Skip the line Louvre Museum and Seine River cruise – a great combo that is very conveniently priced.
 You will be visiting the Louvre at 2:00 pm and go for the cruise immediately afterwards.
+In this case, there isn’t much time to enjoy the Louvre but if you have limited time in Paris it’s still very convenient.

 Paris

-Way N. 6: Take a guided tour of Paris
+Take a guided tour of Paris

 If you only have a day in Paris, you may want to consider joining a guided tour that takes you to all the most famous attractions – including the Louvre Museum.

 The obvious benefits are having a live guide that shows you around, so you don’t have to worry about getting lost; and having to just make one booking.
 In other words, this is very easy.
-The main downside is that it’s not cheap – we’re looking at €165 for an eight-hour tour.
+The main downside is that it’s not cheap – we’re looking at €150 for an eight-hour tour as a minimum.

 tickets to the Louvre